lyramakesmusic/wool/README.md

 - Immediate children of focused node are visible (next steps)
 - Everything else is hidden to reduce clutter

+**Saving/loading:**
+- Creating a new seed will wipe the entire tree, so **be careful!**
+- Individual leaves have a "download as .txt" when viewed
+- Download a whole tree as json
+- Upload trees from json files saved with wool

 ### Model Settings

 **Temperature:** Controls randomness.
 Higher = more creative/varied, lower = more focused/repetitive.